luxorishere/pythontheory/javanotes.md

 }
 ```

+#### Overriding
-1. **Overriding**: Overriding occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
+Overriding occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
 This allows for runtime polymorphism, where the method that gets executed is determined at runtime based on the object's type.

+**Parent obj = new Child();**

+This is also known as Upsitting

+### Runtime / Dyanmic Polymorphism

+*What is dynamic Method overlaoding*

+**Dynamic runtime dispatched**

+It's a mechanism to a call to a overridden method is resolved at runtime rather than a compile time

+That's why the name is Dyanmic Polymorphism

 ```java
 class Animal {